Alumni

 Huw Morgan

-Born in South Wales in 1987, Huw began his musical education on the trumpet aged seven, presenting his first recital four years later.
-At the age of fourteen he won a scholarship to study with John Dickinson and Murray Greig at Chetham’s School of Music, where he won all the major prizes.
-In 2010, Huw graduated from the Royal Academy of Music with First Class Honours, studying under Professor James Watson, Mark David, Howard Snell and Robert Farley.
+Born in South Wales in 1987, Huw began his musical education on the piano at the age of five, taking up the trumpet two years later.
+At fourteen he won a scholarship to study with John Dickinson and Murray Greig at Chetham’s School of Music, and latterly continued his education at the Royal Academy of Music under the tutelage of Professor James Watson, Mark David and Robert Farley, graduating with First Class Honours in 2010.
+He currently pursues private study with some of the world’s most celebrated players, including Håkan Hardenberger, Jens Lindemann, and Eric Aubier.